aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-features/detect-hidden-external-links-excel-aspose-cells-java/_index.md

 ### Detecting Hidden External Links

-Let's explore how you can detect hidden external links within Excel workbooks using Aspose.Cells for Java.

-#### Overview

-This section will guide you through loading a workbook, accessing its external links, and checking their visibility status.
-This is crucial for auditing data integrity in your spreadsheets.
+We'll load a workbook, retrieve its external link collection, and inspect each link's visibility status.

 #### Loading the Workbook

-First, ensure you have access to the necessary directory where your workbook resides:
+First, ensure you have access to the directory where your workbook resides:
 ```java
 import com.aspose.cells.Workbook;
 import AsposeCellsExamples.Utils;